Degenerative joint disease — FAQ

 - A. Surgery is seen as a last-resort treatment option due to the large incision, muscle disruption, overnight hospitalization and long recovery period required by a traditional open spine procedure.
 However, Laser Spine Institute offers an alternative with minimally invasive spine surgery.
 Our surgeons use a less than 1-inch incision to access the spine, sparing muscles and offering our patients less risk of complication and a shorter recovery time compared to traditional open spine procedures.^

-If you’d like to learn more, contact our dedicated team of Spine Care Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our outpatient procedures.
+If you’d like to learn more, contact our dedicated team of Patient Empowerment Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our outpatient procedures.